supervisitor20/MyJobs/doc/source/developers/myblocks/secureblocks.rst

 * Add new block

  * The only important fields are element_id and template.
 Template will be automatically populated with a default template.
-This can be edited if needed.
-Offset and Span are required, but currently have to effect on the widget.
+   Offset and Span are required, but currently have no effect on the widget.
 These can be set to 0

  * Widget IDs are currently hardcoded on templates.
 Therefore, the element IDs